Read to learn about Laser Vein Treatments in Boca Raton and Boynton Beach, Florida.

 By heating the blood within spider veins and varicose veins with the highly focused light of a laser, Dr. Schoenhaus can create scar tissue that closes the vein.
 Without a source of blood, the vein dies and gradually disappears as blood flow is diverted to healthier veins.

 Typically, varicose vein or spider vein removal in a given area can be accomplished in two to three sessions of laser vein treatment.
 These sessions may be scheduled six to 12 weeks apart depending on the most effective timetable for treatment.

 Laser vein treatment can be completed at our offices in Boca Raton and Boynton Beach.
 You will be asked to sit or recline in a comfortable position as Dr. Schoenhaus uses a device to target the affected area with lasers.

-Normal activity can be resumed immediately after laser vein treatment.
+Normal activity can be resumed immediately.
 You will be asked to wear medical stockings and sunblock to promote circulation and healing for a short time after treatment.
 Dr. Schoenhaus may also offer advice on minimizing your chances of developing venous issues in the future.
 This may amount to reducing risk factors like excess weight and sitting or standing in the same position for prolonged periods of time.